 Data and methods

 Before any data could be linked, the project needed to receive ethics approval and funding.
-The project has obtained ethics approval from the AIHW Ethics Committee, and additional approval from the Human Research Ethics Committee of Northern Territory Department of Health and Menzies School of Health Research, and the New South Wales Population and Health Services Research Ethics Committee (NSW PHSREC).
+The project has ethics approval from the AIHW Ethics Committee, and additional approval from the Human Research Ethics Committee of Northern Territory Department of Health and Menzies School of Health Research, and the NSW Population and Health Services Research Ethics Committee (NSW PHSREC).
 A National Mutual Acceptance Scheme led by NSW PHSREC is in place for the Australian Capital Territory, South Australia, Tasmania, and Victoria.
-A data disclosure agreement with Queensland was established for the purpose of this project.

-In addition to the ethics approvals outlined above, approval has also been sought from the data custodian of each state/territory or national dataset also had to approve data usage in line with any jurisdictional requirements.
+In addition to the ethics approvals outlined above, the data custodian of each state/territory or national dataset also had to approve data usage in line with any jurisdictional requirements.

 How was the data linked?